 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 New Orleans is a wonderful city that mesmerizes with its charm, architecture, flavors, and music.
 We’ve described it in depth in two other articles that you can check out if you plan to visit New Orleans.
 We have prepared a New Orleans 3-day Itinerary and Mardi Gras Festival Itinerary.
 We recommend places worth seeing in NOLA and activities in NOLA that are worth taking advantage of.

-Here we focus only on New Orleans Plantations Tours.
-So, check our photos and tips.
+Here we focus only on the best New Orleans Plantations Tours, during which you can get to know the history of slavery.
+So, check our reviews, photos, and tips.

 New Orleans Plantations

 Visit NOLA will not be complete without New Orleans plantations tours.
 The history of Louisiana is difficult, often touching to tears.
 And if you want to really learn the history of slavery, go on a guided New Orleans plantations tour.
 Only this way, you have a chance to understand the history and get to know how this dark system of racial segregation worked and how it finished.
 All people should learn slavery history for a better perspective on everyday life.

 Below, we describe and present our pictures of the best, in our opinion, plantations near New Orleans.
 We hope our reviews help you select which plantation tour best fits your interests and needs.
 And most important – we visited these places, and we recommend only what we checked.

 Oak Alley Plantation New Orleans